-Placement of the SInergy probes is straight-forward and results in minimal disturbance to the overlying soft tissue.
-Introducers and electrodes are directed at the target using a "down the beam" perpendicular approach.
-To reposition towards adjacent targets, the introducer is retracted slightly and pivoted about the skin, rather than creating additional skin punctures.
+Placement of the ThoraCool probe is straight-forward and results in minimal disturbance to the overlying soft tissue.
+Introducers and electrodes are directed at the target using a "down the beam", 10-15° ipsilateral oblique approach.

 Summary of System Benefits